The Basilica Of The Holy Cross In Rome Needs To Be Seen

 The tradition of visiting all seven churches was started back in the 16th century in order to combine conviviality and the sharing of a common religious experience through the discovery of the history of the early Saints.
 In the beginning, a few friends and acquaintances would gather before dawn and set out on their walk.
 At each church, there would be prayer, hymn singing, lunch breaks and a brief sermon.
 The path covers twelve miles in Rome, but if you aren’t interested in walking that far, public transportation and taxis can make the journey that much easier.

-In addition to the Basilica of The Holy Cross in Jerusalem, there are five other basilicas and a sanctuary that make up the Seven Pilgrim Churches of Rome:
+In addition to the Basilica of The Holy Cross in Jerusalem, there are six other basilicas that make up the Seven Pilgrim Churches of Rome:

 - The Vatican And St. Peter’s Basilica